qizhewww/Data-Science-Conference/docs/source/index.rst

 **Recognize**: the good work

-Difference from a Knowledge Share session
+Different from a Knowledge Share session
 --------

 Timeline